dimitarpg13/aiconcepts/literature/HyperdimensionalComputing/Note_on_HyperDimensionalComputing.md

 ## Building structures out of semantic concepts

 To build structures out of semantic concepts represented by hyper-vectors we need to be able to rearrange individual elements (segments) of the hyper-vectors.
 Permutation allows to deal with sequences: consider two events represented by the hyper-vectors `A` and `B`.
 Adding `A` and `B` blindly into a new hypervector would destroy information about the order of the events.
+Combining addition with permutation preserves the order; the events can be retrieved in order by reversing the operations.